akimwong/1_OnPremise/Journey/001/04_marketing/Readme.md

-### To predict the likelihood that someone will do something.
+- “Who” & “What”: To predict the likelihood that someone will do something

-- “Who”:
-- “What”:
 - “When”: When should you target the users you’ve identified
 - “How”: How should you deliver your message to your targeted users?.
 - "Why": To allocate your resources more wisely, resulting in greater efficiencies, while achieving better results.